dgucc/csharp/README.md

 ### Format curly brackets on the same line c#

-Create a omnisharp.json file in the root of your project :
+Create a omnisharp.json file in the root of your project or in `%userprofile%\.omnisharp\` folder :
 ```json
 {
     "FormattingOptions": {